Dragon (2011 film): Production

-Dragon began as a remake of The One-Armed Swordsman, but, according to Twitch Film, these plans were "quickly abandoned".
-Still many plot details are influenced by Chang Cheh's 1960s classic, down to an appearance of veteran actor Jimmy Wang Yu, who portrayed the one armed swordsman in the original movie.
+Dragon began as a remake of Chang Cheh's 1967 film The One-Armed Swordsman, but, according to Twitch Film, these plans were "quickly abandoned".
+However, many plot details in Dragon are influenced by The One-Armed Swordsman, including the appearance of Jimmy Wang, who portrayed the eponymous swordsman.

 Release

 The film topped China's box office and grossed over 100 million yuan (US$15.6 million) in its first opening week.
 The American premiere was held on closing night of ActionFest on April 15, 2012.
 The film was acquired by RADIUS-TWC for the US and released to VOD on October 26, followed by a limited theatrical release on November 30.

 Reception

 Justin Chang of Variety describes the film as "a satisfyingly sinewy fusion of martial-arts actioner and brain-tickling noir from busy producer-director Peter Ho-sun Chan.
 Channeling David Cronenberg's A History of Violence by way of 1917 China, this clever if over-amped thriller tackles themes of identity, honor and the latent killer instinct with a playful spirit that's never at odds with its underlying seriousness."
 Maggie Lee of The Hollywood Reporter describes it as "an exhilarating martial arts entertainment that modernizes the genre while re-emphasizing its strong points."